RadeonOpenCompute/ROCm_Documentation/ROCm_System_Managment/ROCm-System-Managment.rst

 It is possible to rearrange or isolate the collection of ROCm GPU/GCD devices that are available on a ROCm platform.
 This can be achieved at the start of an application by way of ROCR_VISIBLE_DEVICES environment variable.

-Devices to be made visible to an application should be specified as a comma-separated list of enumerable devices.
-For example, to use devices 0 and 2 from a ROCm platform with four devices, set ROCR_VISIBLE_DEVICES=0,2 before launching the application.
-The application will then enumerate these devices as device 0 and device 1, respectively.
+To make devices visible to an application, they must be specified as a comma-separated list of enumerable devices, where devices are identified by their enumeration index or UUID.

+For example, consider a ROCm platform with the following devices:

+          Enumeration Index     UUID
+Device 1      0                 GPU-365628c172834d70
+Device 2      1                 GPU-368988c172123d70
+Device 3      2                 GPU-367458c172345d70
+Device 4      4                 GPU-363688c172386d70

+To use devices 0 and 2 from above ROCm platform and to enumerate them in that order, one can employ ROCR_VISIBLE_DEVICES in the following ways:

+    ROCR_VISIBLE_DEVICES=0,2
+    ROCR_VISIBLE_DEVICES=0,GPU-367458c172345d70
+    ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,2
+    ROCR_VISIBLE_DEVICES=GPU-365628c172834d70,GPU-363688c172386d70

-This can used by cooperating applications to effectively allocate GPU/GCDs among themselves.
+This can used by cooperative applications to effectively allocate GPU/GCDs among themselves.

 Device cgroup
 ----------------